WGBH/AAPB2/app/views/override/legal/orr-rules.md

 ### 1. Authorized Users

-By using or accessing the ORR, you accept and agree to be bound by these Rules of Use (“Rules”).
+By using or accessing the ORR, you accept and agree to be bound by these Rules of Use ("Rules").
 If you are using the ORR on behalf of an organization, you accept these Rules on behalf of your organization, agree that your organization is bound by these Rules, and represent that you have the authority to bind your organization to these Rules.
-In such cases, “you” and “your” refers to both you as an individual and your organization.
+In such cases, "you" and "your" refers to both you as an individual and your organization.
 We reserve the right to revoke your authorization to use the ORR in our sole discretion at any time.